 Any student with a documented disability is welcome to contact me as early in the semester as possible so that we may arrange reasonable accommodations.
-As part of this process, please make sure to contact the Disability Services for Students Office at 302 Memorial Union, Phone 401-874-2098.
+As part of this process, please make sure to contact the Disability Services for Students Office at 302 Memorial Union; their phone number is 401-874-2098.